 - Leverage, redirect and realign state-wide funding streams for prevention.

-In 2012 and 2013, SAMHSA announced two additional Partnerships for Success grant programs (PFS II and PFS 2013), both designed to address two of the nation's top substance abuse prevention priorities:
+In 2012, 2013, and 2014, SAMHSA announced three additional Partnerships for Success grant programs (PFS II, PFS 2013, and PFS 2014), designed to address two of the nation's top substance abuse prevention priorities:

 - underage drinking among individuals ages 12 to 20